Björn Borg: 1974 – First French Open title

 Borg made his only appearance at the Australian Open at the age of 17, and reached the third round, where he lost in straight sets to the eventual finalist Phil Dent.
 In January, he won his first career singles title at the New Zealand Open, followed by titles in London and São Paulo in February and March respectively.
 Just before his 18th birthday in June 1974, Borg won his first top-level singles title at the Italian Open, defeating defending champion and top-seeded Ilie Năstase in the final and becoming its youngest winner.
 Two weeks later, he won the singles title at the French Open, his first Grand Slam tournament title, defeating Manuel Orantes in the final in five sets.
 Barely 18, Borg was the youngest-ever male French Open champion up to that point.
 At Wimbledon, Borg lost in the third round to Ismael El Shafei in straight sets in a match in which "Borg quit trying mid-way through the second set".
-At the US Open, Borg lost in the second round to Vijay Amitraj in five sets which was "one of the memorable matches on the famed center court- a duel of strategy and stroke making".
+At the US Open, Borg lost in the second round to Vijay Amritraj in five sets which was "one of the memorable matches on the famed center court- a duel of strategy and stroke making".